deyan-reza/DebateScoringProject/README.md

 # DebateScoringProject
-A quick project to work on some new skills.
+A project in which I attempt to score a presidential debate using Python.